- GDP (PPP):

 - FDI Inflow:

-Brunei Darussalam’s economic freedom score is 64.8, making its economy the 62nd freest in the 2022 Index.
+Brunei Darussalam’s economic freedom score is 65.7, making its economy the 48th freest in the 2023 Index.
+Its score is 0.9 point better than last year.
 Brunei Darussalam is ranked 9th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

 Brunei Darussalam consists of two enclaves surrounded by Malaysia on the northern coast of Borneo.
-The sultan serves as prime minister, minister of defense, foreign minister, and minister of finance and appoints several advisory councils including a Legislative Council and Privy Council.
-The sultan’s 2019 decision to implement certain provisions of Sharia (Islamic) law was met with international condemnation.
-Oil and gas production, which provides 90 percent of government revenue and 90 percent of exports while generating few jobs, accounts for more than half of GDP.
-Most people work directly for the government.
-OPEC production caps and lower global oil prices have caused economic growth to stagnate.
-Brunei has little manufacturing capacity and imports most of its manufactured goods and food.
+Sultan Hassanal Bolkiah has reigned since 1967 and is prime minister, minister of defense, foreign minister, and minister of finance.
+His 2019 decision to implement certain provisions of Sharia (Islamic) law sparked international condemnation.
+Oil and gas production provides 90 percent of government revenue, 90 percent of exports, and more than half of GDP but relatively few jobs for locals.
+OPEC production caps and higher global oil prices have stimulated modest economic growth.
+Brunei has to import most of its manufactured goods and food.

 Rule of Law

-Brunei Darussalam has nine preferential trade agreements in force, and its trade-weighted average tariff rate is 0.2 percent.
-One formal nontariff measure is in place, but other impediments to trade flows persist.
-State-owned enterprises still dominate the economy, and foreign investment and ownership are limited.
+The trade-weighted average tariff rate is 0.3 percent; other nontariff measures are in force, and additional impediments to trade flows persist.
+State-owned enterprises distort the economy, and foreign ownership of land is restricted.
 The small financial sector remains dominated by banks.
-Islamic financial services have grown in recent years.